TrynaThinkOf1/ZCW/README.md

 - Acquired practical experience in TypeScript, improving code quality and maintainability.
 - Learned to implement secure user authentication mechanisms.
 - Understood the intricacies of connecting a frontend application with a backend API.

-## Visit the Site

-Its entirely possible that I'm currently running the site at `http://45.79.216.238:5173/` this link is safe, it points to a safe encrypted VPS.
-Nonetheless, **PLEASE EXERCISE CAUTION AND DO NOT USE YOUR REAL INFORMATION ON THIS SITE!**